ed-kung/CSUN-Econ-433/labs/lab07/README.md

 	# class_size=="SMALL" and false otherwise
 	# YOUR CODE HERE

-	# Create a dataframe with only the regular cohort
+	# Create a new dataframe with only the regular cohort
 	# YOUR CODE HERE

-	# Create a dataframe with only the experimental cohort
+	# Create a new dataframe with only the experimental cohort
 	# YOUR CODE HERE

 	#---------------------------------------------------------------------